Shift to think opportunity, not cost.

 As old as the Romans, the expression “it takes money to make money” is part of every business’s lexicon.
 Money gives value, clients want value, and the business world goes round and round, right?

-As a business, by rule, you value things, tangibles that translates into cost.
-And if we shift the focus from cost to opportunity, ultimately, everything will fall into place as it relates to your client or customer.
+As a business, by rule, you value things, tangibles that translate into cost.
+If we shift the focus from cost to opportunity, ultimately, everything will fall into place as it relates to your client or customer.

 Cost is an easy gauge for a business and how it operates, but focusing on cost is literally selling yourself short.
 Opportunity is value, results, and future-focused.
-And shifting from a cost mindset to an opportunity mindset is the first MSP ownership mindset shift.
+Shifting from a cost mindset to an opportunity mindset is the first MSP ownership mindset shift.

 Cost vs Opportunity